Beating the Harmonic lower bound for online bin packing: Super Harmonic revisited

 Seiden used the following weighting functions, but presented them in a different way.
-As before, let $\smallestred$ be the smallest red item in an unmixed bin, and let $k=\needs(t(\smallestred))$ ($k=0$ if there is no such red item).
+Define $k$ and $\smallestred$ as in Definition \ref{def:6}.
 The two weight functions of an item of type $i$ are given by Table \ref{tab:weights_seiden}.

-Using these weight functions, he shows that (\ref{eq:compratio}) holds for \SuperH{} algorithms.
-Instead of the mathematical program that Seiden considers, we use (\ref{sh1:max})--(\ref{sh1:chi0fv}) and its dual (\ref{sh:dual})--(\ref{sh:d0fv}).
-We use the method described at the end of Section \ref{sec:dual} (a binary search for a weighted average of weights) to check for feasibility of the dual linear programs for all values of $k$, including the cases where $s(\smallestred)>1/3$.
-This is a significantly easier method than the one Seiden used.
+Using these weight functions, he shows that (\ref{eq:compratio}) with $c=1.58889$ holds for \SuperH{} algorithms.
+Instead of the mathematical program that Seiden considers, we use $P^{k,\text{sml}}_w$ and its dual $D^{k,\text{sml}}_w$.
+We use the method described in Section \ref{sec:dual} (a binary search for a weighted average of weights) to check for feasibility of the dual linear programs for all values of $k$, including the cases where {$\smallestred$ is medium}.
+This is a significantly easier method than the one Seiden used, since it is based on solving standard knapsack problems.

 A small modification of our computer program can be used to verify Seiden's result.
 Surprisingly, it shows that {\Hpp} is in fact \superhratio-competitive.
 In contrast to Seiden's heuristic program, which took 36 hours to prove {\Hpp}'s competitive ratio, our program terminates in a few seconds.
 Of course, this was over fifteen years ago, but we believe the algorithmic improvement explains a significant part of the speedup.
-The fast running time of our approach also allowed us to improve upon {\Hpp} within the {\SuperH} framework: Using improved $\redfrac_i$ values, we can show a \newsuperhratio-competitive {\SuperH}-algorithm.
-Furthermore, these values for $\redfrac_i$ are much simpler than the ones Seiden used (which were optimized up to precision $1/2\cdot 10^{-7}$); they can be found in the appendix.
+The fast running time of our approach also allowed us to improve upon {\Hpp} within the {\SuperH} framework (at least as long as we allow multiple red items per bin): Using improved $\redfrac_i$ values, we can show a \newsuperhratio-competitive {\SuperH}-algorithm.
+Our values are also simpler than the ones Seiden used (which were optimized up to precision $1/2\cdot 10^{-7}$); they can be found in the appendix.